kpwhri/fe5_nlp/anaphylaxis/README.md

   * Process the corpus output by `04_Clinical_Text_for_NLP.sas` with `mml_utils` using [configuration files](https://github.com/kpwhri/Sentinel-Scalable-NLP/Prediction-Modeling/Anaphylaxis/NLP/configs)
     * A step-by-step guide is provided in the [`mml_utils` documentation](https://github.com/kpwhri/mml_utils/tree/master/examples/phenorm)
   * Run PheNorm using the [R code](https://github.com/kpwhri/Sentinel-Scalable-NLP/Prediction-Modeling/)
     * If you are only applying the model, consider using the [Phenorm Predict repository](https://github.com/kpwhri/phenorm_predict) which contains only the necessary scripts to run an existing model.
+(You will still need to build the model from the Sentinel Scalable NLP repo)

 ### `phenorm_predict`